muathendirangu/muathendirangu/README.md

 ### Hello ! 👋🏾

-I'm a software engineer interested in both building scalable backend web services and platform software.
+I'm a software engineer interested in building platforms that add value to humanity.

 I have an interest in networking and machine learning systems. check out what I have worked on in the the past [here].